 - Combine dry ingredients with the wet ones.
 Lastly, stir in the flax eggs.
 The batter should be smooth and runny.

-- If you’re using a donut pan, oil the cavities with some coconut oil (no need to do this for a silicon pan).
-Fill each donut cavity till the top (3 or 4 tbsp of batter).
+- Oil the cavities of your donut pan with some coconut oil.
+Fill each donut cavity about 2/3 – 3/4 with the dough.
 I used one pan with regular size donut cavities and another with smaller ones.
 Smooth out any peaks in the batter.

 - Bake the donuts for 20 to 25 minutes until the top is lightly golden.
 When they’re ready, the donuts should come out of the pan or silicon form easily.
 Cool the donuts for a few minutes before taking them out of the mould.